 Table 4 presents coefficients from linear probability models predicting annexation for both the base model without time-varying covariates and the full model with covariates, with place fixed effects across both models.
 There are no coefficients for being previously covered by Section 5 as it is a time-invariant attribute and thus absorbed into place fixed effects.
 Consistent with descriptive results, there is a statistically significant, negative coefficient for the post-Shelby period.
 Using results from models without time-varying covariates, in the 2014-2020 period, non-Section 5 cities are estimated to have a lower probability by about 8% to annex compared against themselves in 2007-2013, while Section 5 cities are estimated to have a 10% (-0.08-0.02) lower probability to annex in this period compared to uncovered cities in 2007-2013.
 The removal of Section 5 oversight is associated with a 2% reduction in the probability to annex among previously covered cities.
-These coefficients are slightly smaller in magnitude when including time-varying covariates, with the DiD estimator losing statistical significance.
+These coefficients are slightly smaller in magnitude when including time-varying covariates, with the DID estimator losing statistical significance.
 While the null hypothesis for hypothesis 1 (difference-in-differences estimator = 0) is rejected, the direction is opposite to hypothesized.
 Instead of encouraging annexations among previously restricted cities, the removal of the restriction is associated with a decrease in annexations both for those cities and cities that were never subject to the restriction, but the extent of the decrease is greater for Section 5 cities.

-Table 4.
-Linear Probability Regression Results Predicting Annexation by Section 5 Coverage and Period
+[Please insert Table 4 approximately here]

+R